Sure Dividend

 2024 Bill Gates Portfolio Stock List | All 24 Stock Investments Now

-Bill Gates is the sixth-richest person in the world, behind only Bernard Arnault, Elon Musk, Jeff Bezos, Larry Ellison, and Warren Buffet.
-His net worth of ~$ 106 billion is a massive amount of money.
-Not surprisingly, the Bill & Melinda Gates Foundation has a huge investment portfolio of nearly $42.3 billion, according to a recent 13F filing.
+Bill Gates is the seventh-richest person in the world, worth ~$ 128 billion.
+Not surprisingly, the Bill & Melinda Gates Foundation has a huge investment portfolio of approximately $45 billion, according to a recent 13F filing.

 That kind of wealth is something the vast majority of us can only dream of.
 However, there is one similarity between the everyday investor and the wealthiest person on the planet.